C3BI-pasteur-fr/python-course-1/source/Logical_Operations.rst

 .. warning::
    Be aware, though, that because
-   Python uses Unicode for representing strings, comparing strings that contain non-ASCII characters can be a lot subtler and more complicated than it might at first appear
+   Python3 uses Unicode for representing strings, comparing strings that contain non-ASCII characters can be a lot subtler and more complicated than it might at first appear

 .. warning::
-   In some cases, comparing the identity of two strings or numbers—for example, using a is b —will return True , even if each has been assigned separately as we did here.
-This is because some implementations of Python will reuse the same object (since the value is the same and is immutable) for the sake of efficiency.
+   In some cases, comparing the identity of two strings or numbers—for example, using a is b will return True , even if each has been assigned separately as we did here.
+This is because some implementations of Python will reuse the same object (since the value is the same and the data type is immutable) for the sake of efficiency.
    The moral of this is to *use == and != when comparing values*, and to *use is and is not only when comparing with None* or when we really do want to see if two object references, rather than their values, are the same.